 Lawn Begone

 For a while now I’ve been meaning to post about converting lawns to low-water plants.
-We do it 2 or 3 times a year and Anita has taught a few classes on the process.
-We do it by sheet-mulching: smothering the lawn with a layer of newspaper and then covering that with compost and then mulch.
-It’s really easy and it works well, one of the few things in life where the easiest way to do something is also the most effective.
+We do it 2 or 3 times a year, and Anita and I have both taught workshops on the process.
+We convert the lawns with the use of sheet-mulch: a smothering layer of newspaper or cardboard covered by compost and mulch.
+It’s really easy and it works well, one of the few cases in life where the easiest way to do something is also the most effective.

 Yesterday after the rain eased I did an irrigation checkup at a lawn we converted to plants two years ago.
 It was looking pretty good.
 There’s some bermuda grass in one area and some other weeds in a few places, but the lawn is long gone.
 Here are some photos of that project:

 We covered the lawn with newspaper (cardboard also works) and a layer of compost or planting mix.
-We cut away the sod at the edges next to the sidewalk and put those pieces of sod in a couple of piles covered with compost.
+We also cut away the sod at the edges next to the sidewalk and put those pieces of sod in a couple of piles covered with compost.
 Lawns tend to be flat and geometric, so we like to form a low mound or two for visual interest.
-The mound does not have be high, even 4 or 6 inches is enough, and it really helps banish the ghost of the flat lawn underneath.
+The mound does not have be high — even 4 or 6 inches is enough — and it really helps banish the ghost of the flat lawn underneath.

 These two photos are from soon after planting.